RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 2. Look for the walletbackups folder.
 3. Find the most recent backup.
 4. Shutdown the wallet
-5. Copy it to the the data directory and rename it to wallet.dat.
+5. Copy it to the data directory and rename it to wallet.dat.
 6. Restart the wallet.

 If it still doesn't start you can try using the -salvagewallet flag.